mathewsanders/Covid-19-Playground/README.md

 This playground is a starting point for modeling Covid-19 cases based on available data on confirmed fatalities and hospitilizations due to Covid-19.

-This model is limited in estimating values in the near past, but uses the most recent estimated values for R0 to estimate to the current date and beyond.
+This model is limited in estimating values in the near past, but uses the most recent estimated current Rt values to estimate to the current date and beyond.

 Example:
 * If we have data on confirmed fatalities up to April 30, and we set the incubation period as 5 days, and fatality period as 5 days, then the model will provide estimates on the number of cases up to April 20.
-* With a serial interval of 5 days, the model will provide estimates for R0 up to April 15.
+* With a serial interval of 5 days, the model will provide estimates for Rt up to April 15.
-* The model will then use an average of recent R0 estimates leading up to April 15 to project values for confimed cases for April 21 and beyond.
+* The model will then use an average of recent Rt estimates leading up to April 15 to project values for confimed cases for April 21 and beyond.

 ![Preview of chart output of covid-19 playground](playground-preview.png)